byu-aml/LabWebsiteBuilder/students.md

 comments: false
 share: false
 ---
-If you're interested in joining our research and are a current student at BYU, join us for our lab meetings Firday at 11 in TMCB 3360.
+We're looking for motivated students to join our lab!
+If you're interested in joining our research and are a current student at BYU, join us for our lab meetings Firday at 11 in TMCB 3360 or email Professor Seppi with your resume.

 ### Graduate Students

-This person (link): short blurb
+TODO: persons name (link): short blurb

 ### Undergraduate
 [Orion Weller](http://orionweller.github.io) is a Computer Science Junior researching Metalearning and Natural Language Processing.

+### Alumni
+Jeff Lund (Google)
+David Wingate ([Professor](https://cs.byu.edu/faculty/dw87) at Brigham Young University)